 3. The child is experiencing sensory overload

 Children with sensory processing difficulties can put things in their mouth or chew when they are overloaded too.
 Chewing is also seen in children with autism and sensory issues.
 Sensory overload occurs when the child or adult has experienced too much sensory input from their environment.
 Their brains become overwhelmed by the amount of information that they have to process.
 They, therefore, use the oral sensory seeking to help with self-regulation.
 Chewing and sucking helps to self soothe so it is a strategy that children and adults use to help to calm themselves down if they are experiencing sensory overload.
+Because the jaw is one of the most powerful muscles in the human body, chewing gives the brain a big hit of proprioceptive sensory input.
+We explore some ideas to help below, so, keep reading.

-4. In some cases, the child may have problems with their teeth.
+4. In some cases, the child may have problems with their teeth

 In some cases, the child may have problems with their teeth.
 It may be that their adult teeth are cutting through.
 However, it could also be a sign of decay, or infection.
 If this is suspected, the child should have a check up with their dentist.